andOrlando/andorlando.github.io/blog/blogs/automation.md

 json string in local storage I've then got a way to automate the quizzes.

 ## Ethicality
-So, uhhh, I should probably adress whether this is ethical or not.
+So, uhhh, I should probably address whether this is ethical or not.
 I obviously wouldn't be doing it if I didn't think it is.
 What I'm doing is basically just slightly more specific versions of things we're already allowed to do.